embl-cba/imagej-courses/imagej-practical.md

 - [Image > Lookup Tables > Invert LUT]

 Workflow:
-- Threshold
+- Manually adjust a threshold value
-- Connected component analysis
+- Perform a "connected component analysis"
+	- Other wordings are: "object detection", "particle analysis"
 - Fiji commands:
 	- [Image > Adjust > Threshold]
 		- You may press [Apply] but you do not have to; it also works with the "red" overlay.